-Following this Plan's approval by the Montgomery County Council and adoption by the Maryland-National Capital Park and Planning Commission, a sectional map amendment will apply the Plan's zoning recommendations to the official county zoning map.

-- 2. Establish a Life Sciences Overlay Zone that supports mixed-use life sciences development, incentivizes production of affordable and market-rate housing. - 3.
-Establish a place management organization in the Life Sciences Center to implement master plan recommendations and perform other supporting functions, including: - Activate and program underutilized sites and open spaces. - Develop a brand for the area and a plan for marketing it. - Coordinate and implement placemaking, public realm, and infrastructure improvements. - Advocate for, directly fund, or apply for grants for key capital projects in the LSC. - 4.
-Identify funding mechanisms to implement Plan recommendations, including parks, open space, and transportation infrastructure improvements, which are critical to supporting a competitive and attractive Life Sciences Center. - A funding mechanism may include allowing the entity to raise and spend funds to implement recommendations in the Plan, including capital projects. - Alternative funding mechanisms include allowing the entity to advocate for funding and implementation of Plan recommendations and prioritizing the infrastructure improvements in the county's capital improvement program. - Dissolve the Great Seneca Science Corridor Implementation Advisory Committee (GSSC IAC) established by the 2010 Plan.
-The organizing entity recommended in this Plan will replace the GSSC IAC and assume functions such as advocating for elements that are needed to transform this area of the county from an employment center to a complete, identifiable community.
+- 1. Following this Plan's approval by the Montgomery County Council and adoption by the Maryland-National Capital Park and Planning Commission, a sectional map amendment will apply the Plan's zoning recommendations to the official county zoning map. - 2.
+Establish a Life Sciences Overlay Zone that supports mixed-use life sciences development and incentivizes production of affordable and market-rate housing. - 3.
+This Plan recommends that the county establish a place management organization in the Life Sciences Center to implement master plan recommendations and perform other supporting functions, including: - Activate and program underutilized sites and open spaces. - Develop a brand for the area and a plan for marketing it. - Coordinate and implement placemaking, public realm, and infrastructure improvements. - Advocate for, directly fund, or apply for grants for key capital projects in the LSC. - 4.
+This Plan recommends that county agencies explore the full range of funding mechanisms available to implement Plan recommendations, including parks, public open space, and multimodal transportation infrastructure improvements, which are critical to supporting a competitive and attractive Life Sciences Center, within 18 months of Plan adoption.